Top 50 Herbs for Mental Health

 Top 10 Herbs for Mental Health

-- St. John’s Wort: This herb is a plant with yellow flowers that is native to Northern Europe but has spread all over the world over time.
+- St. John’s Wort (Hypericum Perforatum): This herb is a plant with yellow flowers that is native to Northern Europe but has spread all over the world over time.
 St. John’s wort is also often seen as a weed as this plant is an invasive plant species.
 In Europe, St. John’s wort is strongly linked to the folk culture of the Germanic peoples.
 St. John’s wort is world-famous in traditional medicine and is widely used in Germany and the Netherlands.
 The use of this herbal remedy was already described in ancient times by Hippocrates of Kos, among others.
 This herb has a scientifically proven positive effect on mild depression.
-However, it has also been scientifically proven that no positive results are achieved with St. John’s wort in severe depression.
 St. John’s Wort is thus a true antidepressant, slowing down the nervous system’s reuptake of serotonin (happiness hormone), dopamine (pleasure hormone), noradrenaline (also known as norepinephrine), gamma-aminobutyric acid (GABA), and glutamic acid (one of twenty naturally occurring amino acids).
 St. John’s wort is also often used as a natural remedy for insomnia and stress.
 Since hyperforin (one of the phytochemicals that act as an antioxidant) is one of the basic constituents of St. John’s wort, this herb can also be used as an aid to treat alcoholism.

 Never use St. John’s wort with other medicines as St. John’s wort can reduce and even affect the effectiveness of a very long list of medicines.
 It is strongly discouraged if you are taking the contraceptive pill, are taking HIV inhibitors or anti-epileptic drugs.
 St. John’s wort can be consumed as a tea, used as an essential oil for aromatherapy, or swallowed in the form of pills.

 - Fairy Candle (Black Cohosh): This is an herb with flowers found in the forests of North America.
 Black cohosh flowers bloom by late spring.
-The root of this plant has long been used by Amerindian tribes for the treatment of all kinds of ailments.
+The root of this plant has long been used by Amerindian tribes as a dietary supplement to treat gynecological illnesses.
 In addition to its anti-inflammatory properties, the chemical components of black cohosh have functions that perform similar functions as the neurotransmitter serotonin.
 That is why black cohosh is used as a natural medicine against anxiety disorders, mood swings, and depression, among other things.
 An important note about black cohosh is that around a hundred liver damage cases worldwide have been associated with this herb, so if you already have liver problems, the use of Black cohosh is not recommended.
 Fairy candle is mainly used as a tea or in the form of capsules or herbal tinctures for internal use.

 - Maidenhair Tree (Ginkgo Biloba): This tree, which is native to China, is the last survivor of an ancient genus.
 The Maidenhair tree is no longer found in the wild but has been planted as a temple tree in China and Japan for hundreds of years.
 In the meantime, the Maidenhair tree has also been exported in large numbers too, among others, to Europe and the United States.
 In Asia, the seeds of the Maidenhair tree have been used in traditional medicine for thousands of years.
 Recently we’ve seen that Germany, France, and the Netherlands have also started to use leaf extract in modern medicine.
 In addition to its anti-inflammatory properties, the Maidenhair tree is best known for stimulating circulation and improving the activity of neurotransmitters in our brains.
 Japan, in turn, uses these seeds to make all kinds of cosmetics for hair and skin.
 Germany has even included Ginkgo Biloba as a remedy for depression after studies showed its effectiveness.
 Other studies have shown that Ginkgo Biloba reduced stress and insomnia.
 A study has also recently been conducted that has proven the link between the intake of Ginkgo Biloba supplements and the reduction of anxiety disorders in patients suffering from a generalized anxiety disorder.
 Keep in mind that the use of Ginkgo Biloba can induce allergic reactions, diarrhea, and high blood pressure in certain individuals.
 Ginkgo Biloba extract is used as a food supplement in the form of capsules and dried Ginkgo Biloba leaves are drunk as tea.